Tag Archives: Regia Marina

 Amerigo Vespucci in Rotterdam, Bestanddeelnr 912-9445

-Playing a role in the XVII Olympiad, held in Rome that year, she transported the Olympic flame from Greece to Italy, an important healing moment between the two countries a generation after WWII.
-Vespucci, placed at the disposal of the Games’ Organizing Committee, embarked the flame on 13 August at Zeas with the torch carried aboard by an Italian naval cadet in a whaleboat and, sailing across the Ionian Sea, arrived at Syracuse on the 18th.
+She played a role in the XVII Olympiad, held in Rome that year, and transported the Olympic flame from Greece to Italy, an important healing moment between the two countries a generation after WWII.
+Vespucci, placed at the disposal of the Games Organizing Committee, embarked the flame on 13 August at Zeas with the torch carried aboard by an Italian naval cadet in a whaleboat.
+Sailing across the Ionian Sea, she arrived at Syracuse on the 18th.

 According to legend, while sailing in the Med in the 1960s, the 80,000-ton Forrestal-class supercarrier USS Independence, on a deployment with the Sixth Fleet duty in support of President John F. Kennedy’s firm stand on the newly-established Berlin Wall, came across a strange tall ship at sea.
 The carrier flashed the vessel, Vespucci, with the light signal asking, “Who are you?”
 The answer, “Training ship Amerigo Vespucci, Italian Navy,” came back.
 Independence was said to have replied, “You are the most beautiful ship in the world.”